StanleyYake/BeagleBoneBlack/AM335x U-Boot User's Guide.md

 | H/W ECC - Hamming Code     | Should use this scheme only for flashing the U-Boot ENV variables.|
 | H/W ECC – BCH8             | Should use this scheme while flashing any image/binary other than the U-Boot ENV variables.|

+选择ECC算法应用于NAND Flash输入:
+`U-Boot# nandecc [sw | hw <hw_type>]`
+用法：
+sw-Set software ECC for NAND hw <hw_type> - Set hardware ECC for NAND <hw_type> - 0 for Hamming code 1 for bch4 2 for bch8 3 for bch16 Currently we support only Software, Hamming Code and BCH8.
+We do not support BCH4 and BCH16。

+ECC schemes usage table